-People deride Houston as a city that lacks culture, cuisine or something quintessentially ours that draws tourists to the city.
+People deride Houston as a city that lacks culture, cuisine or something quintessentially ours that draws tourists to the city, but let me tell you Houston HAS Culture!
 Many can name our many popular industries such as Oil & Gas or recall the appropriately named Oilers NFL team.
 But let’s be honest, there is nothing sexy about a “Come to Houston!” billboard that boasts our energy industry.
 I am forever my hometown’s cheerleader, but even I have fallen in with the naysayers a time or two.
 This year I made a conscious effort to really discover what Houston has to offer food wise of course and culturally.
 Luckily, these things are often tied together.
 With that said, I am quickly learning that Houston has alllll of that and then some.
 It really is a matter of getting out of your comfort zone and seeking these things out.

 One of my recent forays into the Houston Art and Cultural scene was Groove Fest at Jones Plaza!
 Groove Fest consisted of several local acts topped off by R&B singer Dwele.
 It was a great chance to listen to music in a chill park setting.
 Plus there were food trucks and I am always for food trucks!